apluslms/a-plus-rst-tools/README.md

 * `length`: (horizontal) length for the HTML text input
 * `height`: If greater than 1, the textarea HTML element is used.
 Otherwise, a text input is used.
+* `placeholder`: a placeholder text that is visible in an empty input or textarea field
 * Other options are defined in the code, but they mainly affect the CSS classes and they were implemented for very narrow usecases.